uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 ### Make a pull request

-1. Push your local working branch to your GitHub remote repository using `git push`.
+1. [Push](../workflow_solutions/git.md#pushing) your local working branch to your GitHub remote repository.
 2. Navigate to the upstream repository at <https://github.com/uabrc/uabrc.github.io>.
 3. Click the "Pull requests" tab and click the "New pull request" button.